alvarojbrz/alvarojbrz/README.md

 -->

 # 👋 Welcome to my GitHub profile!
-I am a Software Developer focused on AI aplications on Web Development.
+I am a Software Developer focused on AI and Web Development.

 ## 📚 A bit of my background